eclipse/epsilon-website/mkdocs/docs/doc/articles/plain-xml/index.md

 ![](select.png)

 Then you can configure the details of your document (name, file etc.) in the screen that pops up.
-To load an XML document that is not in the Eclipse workspace, untick the "Workspace file" check box and provide a full uri for your document (e.g. `http://api.twitter.com/1/statuses/followers/epsilonews.xml` or `file:/c:/myxml.xml`).
+To load an XML document that is not in the Eclipse workspace, untick the "Workspace file" check box and provide a full URI for your document (e.g. `http://api.twitter.com/1/statuses/followers/epsilonews.xml` or `file:/c:/myxml.xml`).

 ![](configure.png)